 Technique: Arthrex PARS® Minimally Invasive System

-The goal of the PARS procedure is to combine the strength of an open repair with the biological benefits of a percutaneous (through the skin) approach.
-By keeping the "biological envelope" intact, the tendon is supported during the healing process.
+Combining the strength of an open repair with the biological benefits of a percutaneous approach.

 Often combined with PARS, the Achilles SpeedBridge™ uses high-strength FiberTape® and SwiveLock® anchors to secure the tendon directly to the heel bone.